 Albert Kennedy Trust

-Allsorts Youth Project use ‘LGBTU’ as it reflects the language used by the children, young people and families that are a part of our service.
-We also believe that LGBT is the most universally recognised term to describe our community and we want to be as clear and accessible to potential new members and anyone else that needs our support or information.
+Allsorts Youth Project use ‘LGBTU’ and LGBT+ as it reflects the language used by the children, young people and families that are a part of our service.
+We also believe that LGBT+ is the most universally recognised term to describe our community and we want to be as clear and accessible to potential new members and anyone else that needs our support or information.

 Of course, not everyone that is part of our diverse community uses language to describe their identity that features in the LGBTU initialism, but we are absolutely inclusive of those identities.
 It is also important to know that many terms are commonly used as umbrella terms, for example, the term trans also can also refer to non-binary identities and the term bisexual can refer to pansexual people too.